k-thang/SQL-Project/QA.md

 ## What are your risk areas?
 Identify and describe them.
-The biggest area of risk was not being able to identify if the issues were caused from upstream failures.
+The biggest area of risk was not being able to fix the root cause of the data’s quality issues.
 For the purposes of this project, the short-term solution was to clean the data using various transformation techniques.
-However, if I had more time and context, I would dig deeper into the reasons behind the vast amounts of duplicate/null data and correct the upstream issues as a longer-term solution.
+However, if I had more time and context, I would dig deeper into the reasons behind the vast amounts of duplicate/null data and correct the upstream failures as a longer-term solution.

 **Duplicate Data Risk** <br>
 The analytics table contained millions of duplicate rows which had been deleted during my data cleaning.
 However, identiying the root cause is crucial since duplicates:
 * Inhibit accuracy and can skew results used to make business decisions
-* Unnecessarily reduce query optimization
+* Unnecessarily reduces query optimization

 **Missing Values Risk** <br>
 Within the dataset there were many null values that impeded my ability to produce complete and accurate reports.
 For example, `new_all_sessions.city` had many null values that made it difficult to determine the most accurate answers to the given questions in [starting_with_questions.md](/starting_with_questions.md).
 Therefore, the city with the highest transaction revenue couldn’t be identified because that row’s city value was not available.
 As a result, the answer given was technically for the second highest transaction revenue instead.